Create a list of articles to read later. You will be able to access your list from any article in Discover.

 ‘We have to make sure that it doesn’t repeat itself.’

-Part of how this can be achieved is through improving accessibility to the vast resources held in institutions such as the Museum - both for scientists worldwide and for the general public.
+Part of how this can be achieved is through improving accessibility to the vast resources held in institutions such as ours - both for scientists worldwide and for the public.
 Many people are not aware that museums have archives and libraries, says Miranda.

 ‘The majority of people - and this links to how science is taught in schools - think these things are far too complex and so will therefore be intimidated to come into a museum and do their own research,’ Miranda continues.